-However, when appropriately guided, GMPDs have the potential to access low-probability yet functionally optimal regions of protein space.
+However, when appropriately guided, GMs have the potential to access low-probability yet functionally optimal regions of protein space.
 More formally, the protein design objective can be defined as generating protein sequences $x$ with desired properties $y$, where $y$ may represent attributes such as thermostability, catalytic efficiency, binding specificity, or other design goals.
-By contrast, the primary training objective of a GMPD is to model the distribution of natural proteins, $p(x)$.
+By contrast, the primary training objective of a GM is to model the distribution of natural proteins, $p(x)$.
 To bridge this gap, recent approaches aim to model the conditional distribution $p(x|y)$, thereby biasing generation toward sequences with the desired attributes (Fig. \ref{fig:landscape}C).
 In many cases, this objective can also be viewed as an optimization problem, where the goal is to find $x$ that maximizes $p(x|y)$.
-Several recent techniques can be conceptually unified under this $p(x|y)$ framework, showing strong success in aligning GMPDs with specific design objectives.
-In this review, we categorize these strategies into two broad classes: (i) train-time methods, which modify the model parameters so that the learned distribution $p(x)$ approximates $p(x|y)$, and (ii) inference-time control, which guides generation toward target properties without altering the model’s underlying weights.
+Several recent techniques can be conceptually unified under this $p(x|y)$ framework, showing strong success in aligning GMs with specific design objectives.
+In this review, we categorize these strategies into two broad classes: (i) parameter-updating alignment, which modify the model parameters so that the learned distribution $p(x)$ approximates $p(x|y)$, and (ii) parameter-fixed steering, which guides generation toward target properties without altering the model’s underlying weights.